wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * etcd - Updated the setup steps and instructions.
 You can now set up the integration and the Kubernetes Metrics Collector by using the Observability for Kubernetes Operator.
 * Cassandra - Updated the setup steps and instructions.
 You can now set up the integration and the Kubernetes Metrics Collector by using the Observability for Kubernetes Operator.
 * NVIDIA - Updated the setup steps and instructions.
 You can now set up the integration and the Kubernetes Metrics Collector by using the Observability for Kubernetes Operator.
 * VMware GemFire - Updated the setup steps and instructions.
 You can now set up the integration and the Kubernetes Metrics Collector by using the Observability for Kubernetes Operator.
-Also updated the some of the dashboard queries to a new format.
+Also updated some of the dashboard queries to a new format.
 * Uptime - Updated the integration with the new Uptime logo.
 * Windows Host - The setup steps now use a URL parameter in the Wavefront proxy configuration.
 * Operations for Applications Usage - Fixed issues in the predefined dashboards.